xuankimtran/docs-1/pages/katalon-studio/docs/intro-RE.md

   * For example, building a Docker image to execute your test with a specific environment.
 * KRE is compatible with both Katalon Studio 7 and Enterprise versions.

-> To learn more about Katalon Runtime Engine, see [Type of Licenses](https://docs.katalon.com/katalon-studio/docs/katalon-studio/docs/license.html).
+> To learn more about Katalon Runtime Engine, see [Types of Licenses](https://docs.katalon.com/katalon-studio/docs/katalon-studio/docs/license.html).